-DSI.01.02 Evaluation and conservation of forest genetic resources Autumn / 1st semester 3 hours per week = 28 Lectures / 14 seminars ECTS credits: 6
+DSI.01.02 Evaluation and conservation of forest genetic resources ECTS credits: 7 Autumn / 1 st semester 3 hours per week = 28 Lectures / 14 seminars

 Unlike the genetics applied in agriculture, where the short life spans allowed a fast and even spectacular breeding for a lot of species and varieties, the forest genetics confined to highlighting the intraspecific variety of the main wooden species gene pools.
 At this course students learn about the risks of genetic drift that might occur for some species, about the conservative measures needed to protect this diversity and also about the natural inter-breeding reported by various specialists meanwhile.